simonambridge/SparkChunking/README.md

-#1 Cassandra As An Object Store
+#Cassandra As An Object Store

 I frequently encounter clients and prospective customers who enquire whether it is feasible to use Cassandra as an object store.